• Skip to primary navigation

 If you travel across Mexico, you want to know is Mexico safe or not.
 This guide has given you some ideas on how to stay safe.

-Stick to official activities, and it’s much easier to avoid the dangerous reality of life in Mexico for the many.
+Be sure to stick to only official activities, and remember, it’s much easier to avoid the dangerous reality of life in Mexico than encounter danger.

 While you’re still here, I invite you to check out my guide on some of the safest places to visit in Mexico for more ideas on where to travel to.